Residents of Kingston encampment face uncertain future | CBC News

 He pointed out people who use substances don't follow a schedule, so relying on city-provided transport to get to the care hub might not work.
 Anyone caught using in a shelter will also get kicked out, Sabitson said.

-Paterson, who declared a mental health and addictions crisis in January, said he recognizes shelters are not a long-term solution.
+Paterson, who put forward a successful proposal to declare a mental health and addictions crisis in January, said he recognizes shelters are not a long-term solution.

 The city needs support from the provincial and federal governments to build more transitional and affordable housing, he added, but Kingston's calls for support have gone unheeded.